welbornprod/new/README.md

 Notes:
 ------

 Look in the `./plugins` directory for examples.
 Most plugins are fairly simple.

 The Python and Html/JQuery plugins are a little messy because they were basically copied and adapted from older 'newpython.py' and 'newhtml.py' scripts.
 They serve as an example of plugins that do more than one thing.

-The `MakefilePost` (automakefile) plugin is an example of a `PostPlugin` that only acts on certain file types.
+The `MakefilePost` (automakefile) plugin is an example of a `PostPlugin` that only acts on certain file types (creates a working `makefile` for new C/C++ files).

 Disclaimer:
 -----------